Mecca Bingo Review

 All of that should tell you that Mecca’s bingo pedigree cannot be overstated.
 This is one of the biggest and most knowledgeable bingo companies in the world and it’s reflected in the way the site works.
 The company has won numerous awards of the years, such as being named the 2016 Bingo Operator of the Year by the International Gaming Awards.
 On this page we’ll tell you about the different rooms that you can play in with your Mecca Bingo membership, as well as the various banking methods available to you and some more about Mecca’s history.
 We’ll start, though, by telling you all about how loyalty to the Mecca brand will pay you dividends.

-New customers must deposit and spend £10 on bingo within 60 days to receive £20 bingo bonus with 2x wagering requirement and 50 free spins.
+New customer must deposit and spend £10 on bingo within 60 days. £30 bingo bonus (1x wagering) £20 slots bonus on Reel King Mega (4x wagering) and £10 of club vouchers.
 T&Cs apply.

 Let’s be honest, loyalty programs aren’t some sort of philanthropic exercise on the part of the companies that employ them.
 From bookmakers through to bingo sites, they know that if you’re loyal to them then there’s more chance of them taking your money than one of their competitors.
 That might seem a bit heartless to some, but the reality is that it works in our favour.
 The way that the top companies keep our business is by promising us something in return for sticking with them rather than looking further afield for our bingo needs, giving up bonuses and such like for every £1 we spend with them.

 In the case of Mecca Bingo, that loyalty program is known as Play Points, seeing customers start out as Pink Players before moving up through the different levels as they play more and more bingo.
 From Pink you’ll move to Orange, with Green next on the list and Blue coming after that.
-Once you’ve established yourself as a regular Blue Player you might be invited to become a Bingo VIP, which is the top level on the Play Points scale.
 The higher up the scale you go, the more points you’ll earn when you spend money on bingo play.

 This table outlines how many points you need to reach each level, how many points you’ll get for each £1 spent as well as other benefits you’ll gain from being part of the Play Points scheme: